Manual Machining

 tolerances

-A blueprint specification indicating an unwanted but acceptable deviation from a given dimension.
-Tolerances state the allowable difference between a part and its intended design.
+A specification indicating an unwanted but acceptable deviation from a given dimension.
+Parts outside of a required tolerance must be discarded or reworked.

 tool post